Live simply with gratitude,

 GA O MU RYO KO

-FU I DAI SE SHU
+I DAI SE SHU

 FU SAI SHO BIN GU